skip to Main Content

 While you may not have millions of dollars at stake in your own divorce, this case reminds us that even small or seemingly fixable errors can have serious consequences when dealing with legal documents and substantial assets.

 In order to minimize the risk of these types of mistakes, it can be crucial that you work with an attorney during your divorce and property division process.
-Not only can your lawyer be a critical source of guidance and advice, he or she can also be the second opinion and/or set of eyes you need to avoid making costly errors.
+Not only can your lawyer be a critical source of guidance and advice, but he or she can also be the second opinion and/or set of eyes you need to avoid making costly errors.

 Source: Vanity Fair, “Commodities Executive Who Forgot to Sign Divorce Papers Must Pay Ex $11 Million,” Emily Jane Fox, April 11, 2016